turbot/guardrails-docs/docs/getting-started/getting-started-aws/index.md

 sidebar_label: Getting Started with AWS
 ---

-# Getting Started with AWS in Guardrails
+# Getting Started with AWS

 This section provides detailed step-by-step instructions on how to use Guardrails features for AWS account, organized by subject area: